Wednesday, August 31, 2016

 On a more melancholy note, the horse building seems to have fewer and fewer horses each year; several sections of the horse barn that held horses last year were completely empty:

-It is a marked contrast to the other livestock buildings, which seemed full of life.
+It was a marked contrast to the other livestock buildings, which seemed full of life.

 By Professor Batty